JOY, GOYA, Athletic Program, Acolytes

 As with any group, volunteers are always needed to ensure and promote a vibrant program.
 If you are interested in serving any of our Youth Programs either as an advisor or coach, or if you have an idea for a program, please feel free to contact Father Pat during the year.
 Volunteers are always appreciated and welcome.

 Acolytes - This is a special religious program in which our young men aged 7-90 have the opportunity to serve the church.
-Under the supervision of James Diamantopoulos, serving as advisor, and Stelios Moisidis and Alex Athanassiadis, head altar boys, with Alex Melas as our chief reader, our altar servers have a unique vantage point during the Divine Liturgy and other related Services of the Church, and have a unique responsibility in serving and participating in the Church worship services.
+Under the supervision of James Diamantopoulos, serving as advisor, and Alex Melas as our head altar boy, and George Marinopoulos and Spiros Sokaris co-coordinators for the Sunday epistle readings.
+Our altar servers have a unique vantage point during the Divine Liturgy and other related Services of the Church, and have a unique responsibility in serving and participating in the Church worship services.
 Our Acolytes enjoy fellowship and fun events while serving and learning their faith throughout the year.
-A special winter excursion is in the planning stages as well as our annual visit to Hudson Valley Community College to enjoy a Valley Cats baseball game.
+A special winter excursion is planned as well as our annual visit to Hudson Valley Community College to enjoy a Valley Cats baseball game.
 Anyone wishing to sign up should contact Father Pat.